-Monitor Pass is off to the east of the Sierra Crest by about 20 miles.
-The area is a somewhat vast barren landscape with little evidence of human developement.
-Leviathan Peak (the area high point) is a mound of metamorphic rock about a half mile north of Monitor Pass in the north Eastern Sierra.
-The peak has transmission facilities and an old abandon fire lookout.
+Leviathan Peak itself is a mound of metamorphic rock about a half mile north of Monitor Pass in the northeastern Sierra Nevada Mountains.
+The summit has transmission facilities and an old abandoned fire lookout.

 From the west: From the junction of Hwy.
 4 with Hwy.
-89 5 miles south of Markleeville continue east on Hwy.
-89 13.5 miles to Monitor Pass.
+89, continue east on Hwy.
+89 for 8 miles to Monitor Pass.

 From the east: From the junction with Hwy.
-395 a few miles north of Topaz take Hwy 89 west 5 miles as it winds up to Monitor Pass.
+395 a few miles north of Topaz take Hwy 89 west for 9 miles as it winds up to Monitor Pass.

-This is in Toiyabe National Forest.
-No permits required for day hikes.
+Leviathan Peak is located in Toiyabe National Forest.
+No permits are required for day hikes.
 The road is closed in winter, and usually opens by early April.